 I only want to be matched to a girl / boy.

 As mentioned above, we cannot match anybody manually.
 All the work is done by a computer system which tries to find the perfect matches (based on the studies and the countries).
 We are convinced that these are the crucial criteria for creating the best matches, regardless of the gender.
-And as we do not ask for your gender in the respective registrations forms, the computer system couldn't even take that into consideration.
-Thanks for your understanding.

 I received a buddy / an exchange student, but we’re not doing the same studies.

 Our matching system tries to find appropriate partners for everybody, but we have more registrations from e.g. business studies than from e.g. architecture.
 So it’s unfortunately not possible to always find a partner who is doing the same studies as you do.
 But apart from the university stuff, your buddy can help you with a lot of other things, e.g. where to buy certain things in Innsbruck, where to go out, etc.